 And then I see it.
 Right there on the scoreboard.
 The game has been cancelled for rain.
 It had been misting all day, but they kept saying the game would go on as planned, so I’d held out hope.
 But here was the kicker.
 The game had been postponed until Sunday night.
 And I was supposed to be driving home on Sunday morning.

 I head back to my hotel.
 I am nearly shaking.
 I don’t like it when things don’t go according to plan.
 And I have no one here to talk me through this.
 No one to tell me what to do.
 I mean, we’re talking about the woman who typically struggles making simple purchase decisions without running them by someone else.
 But this was exactly why I was here.
 To stand on my own feet and know I can make decisions and face the world on my own.
+If you would like to face the world on your own in this exciting yet thrilling city then perhaps you would like to look at some property on Rodrock Homes.
+Searching for the perfect home in Kansas City so you too can explore this exciting city!

 I do a gut check.
 I decide that I didn’t drive for five hours to NOT see the Royals play.
 I am going to stay.
 I go to the hotel office, I call Camp Bow Wow, where my dog is spending the weekend.
 Arrangements are made, and the plans are changed.
 But I’m exhausted from the process.